ietf-wg-alto/wg-materials/meetings-ietf-alto/ietf-alto-2022.md

         - Put is overwrite.
 Information resource we all (client and server) know exists.
 Put overwrites the state.
 So put is idempotent.
         - Post is additional.
 Incremental, not idempotent.
         - If state is overwritten, serialization is needed.
+- Let's take  these conversations to the mailing list.

 ------------------------------